 That being said, is Yuni the most MLB playoffs baseball player ever?
 Read the rest of this entry »

 Yesterday is one of those days I wish I could do over.
 I was too nervous, too anxious and thus too drunk to enjoy it like I should have.
 I was a mess of emotions that could barely even concentrate.
 I'm not even sure I talked to anyone throughout the entire game.
 (Sorry about that Tyler.)
 Despite being in the stadium I just wanted to watch it on TV.
 I don't really know why.
 It was just too much.
 None of this matters now.

 What matters is the Brewers won the biggest game they've played in twenty years.
 The Brewers won the biggest game of my lifetime in exciting fashion.
 The Brewers are now four wins away from the World Series.
 Holy shit, the Brewers... the Brewers!

 The new series will start tomorrow and this insanely good feeling we have right now will be gone.
 In it's place will be more angst, more nervousness and tons of Cardinals hate.
 We can talk about that stuff later, but for right now I am just going to enjoy this.
 The Brewers are 8 wins away.
 That is not many.
 This is happening.
-Continue reading »
+Read the rest of this entry »

 Five days ago I wrote a post titled "NINE" that captured the feelings of a nation.
 The Brewers were fresh off of two amazing wins in front of a crazy hometown crowd and it felt like they could beat anyone.
 ESPN and other major websites were writing articles about how the Brewers were "the team nobody wanted to face" and a "World Series favorite."
 Everything that could go right did and everything that could go wrong didn't.
 Everything was clicking, everything was perfect and the whole thing just felt amazing.
 An entire state was on top of the world.
 At the end of that post I wrote the following: